gmoutsin/Compromise/README.md

 ## Rules

-There are two versions of the game.
+There are three versions of the game.

 ### Complex Game